-The business lines and central functions own primary responsibility for the day to day management of the operational level risks that feed up through the framework, and the implementation of mitigating controls in line with approved policies, frameworks, processes and procedures.
+The business lines and central functions own primary responsibility for the day to day management of the operational level risks that feed up through the framework (e.g. credit risk, operational risk etc), and the implementation of mitigating controls in line with approved policies, frameworks, processes and procedures.
 They use the Group's Risk & Control Self-Assessment (RCSA) process to identify and measure risk exposure and to ensure through the application of controls that these are managed within agreed Risk Appetite.
 They are responsible for risk event identification and early escalation.
 They will also test key controls, providing regular assurance according to agreed first line control testing plans.